Data Breach Prevention:

 In addition to this, detecting data breach is an extremely long process.
 It took over 101 days for an average organization to discover an interference in 2017 (based on FireEye report).

-Before learning how to prevent a data breach, companies and individuals need to understand how to detect security incidents.
+Before learning about data loss prevention (DLP), companies and individuals need to understand how to detect data security incidents in order to move to the data protection stage.
 Let’s look at common signs that someone tampered with a system:

 1. High traffic volume.